marcosacj/magos/README.md

 * On class HashBuilder
 	[*] introduce render object
 	[*] save snapshots of maze
+	[ ] remove internal render and receive it by parameter

 * Implement HashTable class
 	[*] implement exceptions ( `key2index()`, `merge\_by\_key()` )